-- 1. Discharges Covered Under This Section.
-The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from the following types of facilities: Newspapers (SIC 2711); periodicals (SIC 2721); books publishing or publishing and printing (SIC 2731); book printing (SIC 2732); miscellaneous publishing (SIC 2741); commercial printing, lithographic (SIC 2752); commercial printing, gravure (SIC 2754); commercial printing, not elsewhere classified (SIC 2759); manifold business forms (SIC 2761); greeting cards (SIC 2771); blankbooks loose-leaf binders and devices (SIC 2782); bookbinding (SIC 2789); typesetting (SIC 2791); and platemaking and related services (SIC 2796). - 2.
-Monitoring Requirements.
-There is no monitoring to be performed for this industry sector.
+The requirements listed under this section shall apply to stormwater discharges associated with industrial activity from the following types of facilities: Newspapers (SIC 2711); periodicals (SIC 2721); books publishing or publishing and printing (SIC 2731); book printing (SIC 2732);

+2. Monitoring Requirements There is no monitoring to be performed for this industry sector.

-Sector N. Stormwater Discharges Associated with Industrial Activity from Rubber, Miscellaneous Plastic Products, and Miscellaneous Manufacturing Industries manufacturing facilities (SIC Major Group 30) and miscellaneous manufacturing industries, except jewelry, silverware, and plated ware (SIC Major Group 39, except 391 which is addressed in Sector O).
+Sector N. Stormwater Discharges Associated with Industrial Activity from Rubber, Miscellaneous Plastic Products, and Miscellaneous Manufacturing Industries

+The requirements listed under this section shall apply to all stormwater discharges associated with industrial activity from rubber and miscellaneous plastic products manufacturing facilities (SIC Major Group 30) and miscellaneous manufacturing industries, except jewelry, silverware, and plated ware (SIC Major Group 39, except 391 which is addressed in Sector O).